Hy-DAT: A Tool to Address Hydropower Modeling Gaps Using Interdependency, Efficiency Curves, and Unit Dispatch Models: Database Generation and Utilization

-\item \textbf{`Efficiency\textunderscore Estimated\textunderscore Data'}: The hydro data for the plants is not available throughout the operating range of a generation unit to account for its electrical power output.
-Therefore, a linear regression model has been developed to extrapolate the missing estimated flow and estimated electrical power values for the individual units.
+\item \textbf{Efficiency\textunderscore Estimated\textunderscore Data}: Hydro data for the plants are not available throughout the operating range of a generation unit to account for electrical power output; therefore, a linear regression model has been developed to extrapolate the missing estimated flow and estimated electrical power values for the individual units.

 \end{itemize}